GUIDELINES FOR 2015 AFIO SCHOLARSHIPS TO BE GRANTED AUGUST 2015

 1. THE PETER JASIN AFIO ENDOWMENT - UNDERGRADUATE AND GRADUATE SCHOLARSHIPS - Six at $4,000 each

-The late Peter W. Jasin, a member and generous supporter of AFIO from the early 1980s, who also served as an officer of one of our chapters, established upon his 2009 death a national AFIO scholarship endowment fund to enhance AFIO's educational mission to encourage career development and study in the fields of counterterrorism, homeland security, intelligence, counterintelligence and intelligence-related disciplines.
+The late Peter W. Jasin, a member and generous supporter of AFIO from the early 1980s, who also served as an officer of one of our chapters, established upon his 2009 death a national AFIO scholarship endowment fund.
+It enhances AFIO's educational mission to encourage career development and study in the fields of counterterrorism, homeland security, intelligence, counterintelligence and intelligence-related disciplines.
 In furtherance of those interests, the Jasin Endowment provides awards of $4,000 each to six applicants.
 Selected scholarship recipients must be enrolled as a graduate or undergraduate student undertaking a course of study at an accredited U.S. institution of higher education, and must show a history of taking courses in intelligence, foreign affairs, and/or national security studies towards the goal of serving in the U.S. Intelligence Community.
 Applicants should indicate whether they are applying for a graduate or undergraduate award.

 2. THE LIFE'S CHOICES FOUNDATION GRADUATE SCHOLARSHIP AWARDS - Two at $3,500

 This donation from the Morris Family Charitable Corporation provides two $3,500 scholarships to graduate students who are focusing on national security or intelligence studies and who are, or have the intent of, serving in the U.S. Government.
 Candidates for this scholarship should be personnel serving in government agencies comprising the U.S. Intelligence Community, their children or grandchildren.
-Non-AFIO members will be considered, so please apply if that is the only aspect an applicant lacks.

 3. THE AL PONTE GRADUATE SCHOLARSHIP AWARD - One at $1,000